GabeScott/standard-works-vault/General Conference/2023 April - Have I Truly Been Forgiven.md

 Danny’s miracle continues today.
 He married in the temple and returned to school, where he received a master’s degree.
 He continues to serve the Lord with honor and dignity in his callings.
 More important, he has become an incredible husband and a faithful father.
 He is a devoted disciple of Jesus Christ.

-President Russell M. Nelson taught, “Without the [Savior’s] infinite Atonement, all mankind would be irretrievably lost.”1 Danny wasn’t lost, and neither are we to the Lord.
+President Russell M. Nelson taught, “Without the \[Savior’s\] infinite Atonement, all mankind would be irretrievably lost.”[^1] Danny wasn’t lost, and neither are we to the Lord.
 He stands at the door to lift us, to strengthen us, and to forgive us.
 He always remembers to love us!

-An incredible demonstration of the Savior’s love for God’s children is recorded in the Book of Mormon: “When Jesus had thus spoken, he cast his eyes round about again on the multitude, and beheld they were in tears, and did look steadfastly upon him as if they would ask him to tarry a little longer with them” (3 Nephi 17:5).
+An incredible demonstration of the Savior’s love for God’s children is recorded in the Book of Mormon: “When Jesus had thus spoken, he cast his eyes round about again on the multitude, and beheld they were in tears, and did look steadfastly upon him as if they would ask him to tarry a little longer with them” ([[3 Nephi 17.5|3 Nephi 17:5]]).

 The Savior had already spent a full day ministering to the people.
 Yet He had more to do—He was to visit His other sheep; He was to go to His Father.